 Also, note that the OA&M Framework components on the Backup Management Server should be using the local database for all information; this means that the CMP Server configuration and the SMC configuration should be using the local database.
-To check this, ensure the following:
+To check this:

-- 1. In CMP Server configuration ensure (via the SMC) cmp.db is set to 127.0.0.1 - 2.
-On Linux ensure that /usr/local/cmp-server/config/odbc.ini and /etc/odbc.ini have the database server set to 127.0.0.1 - 3.
-On Windows ensure that the Registry Key HKEY_LOCAL_MACHINE\SOFTWARE\ODBC\ODBC.INI\MySQL\Server is set to 127.0.0.1 - 4.
-In Management Console configuration ensure (via the SMC) cmp.db is set to 127.0.0.1
+- Ensure that cmp.db is set to 127.0.0.1 for CMP Server.
+If needed, use clc to issue the "paramquery <cfg-id> cmp.db" command, and then use paramupdate to modify the value. - 2.
+On Linux ensure that /usr/local/cmp-server/config/odbc.ini and /etc/odbc.ini have the database server set to 127.0.0.1. - 3.
+On Windows ensure that the Registry Key HKEY_LOCAL_MACHINE\SOFTWARE\ODBC\ODBC.INI\MySQL\Server is set to 127.0.0.1. - 4.
+In System Management Console configuration ensure that cmp.db is set to 127.0.0.1 for the configuration(s) currently in use.